Neutron-quark stars: Discerning viable alternatives for the higher-density part of the equation of state of compact stars: Summary.

-{\it Summary.} In addition to some hadronic NS mergers, in this letter, we presented the first fully general-relativistic simulations of binary NQS mergers with EOSs compatible with current multi-messenger constraints and in which quark degrees of freedom are always present in isolated stars because of a 1PT or QHC~\cite{Kojo:2021wax}.
+In addition to some hadronic NS mergers, in this Letter, we presented results from fully general-relativistic simulations of binary NQS mergers with EOSs compatible with current multi-messenger constraints and in which quark degrees of freedom are always present in isolated stars because of a 1PT or QHC~\citep{Kojo:2021wax}.
 We provided analyses that discriminate between many of the EOSs we studied.
-In particular, we showed that, in the $f_{2, mean}-\Lambda$ relation, QHC models stand out in general, and many of them lie significantly far from the best-fit curve for the hadronic models, suggesting that the presence of a QHC could be identified if both inspiral and post-merger GW signals are detected.
+In particular, we showed that, in the $f_{2, \text{mean}}-\Lambda$ relation, QHC models stand out in general, and many of them lie significantly far from the best-fit curve for the hadronic models, suggesting that the presence of a QHC could be identified if both inspiral and post-merger GW signals are detected.
+More in detail, the following conclusions are evinced from our work: \begin{itemize}

-On the other hand, the $f_2$ frequency for our 1PT-NQS model, despite being significantly higher than that of other models, is compatible with the $f_{2, mean}-\Lambda$ relation for hadronic EOSs.
-However, our 1PT-NQS model stands out from all other models in the $\Lambda-$compactness plot and thus could be identified by comparing tidal deformability measurements from BNS mergers and stellar-radius measurements from, {\it e.g.}, NICER.
+\item Observationally confirming quark degrees of freedom in stable NSs usually requires signaling a transition from conventional hadronic stars to hybrid stars with quark cores.
+In other words, the scenarios where quarks are {\it always} or {\it never} present in NSs cannot be distinguished with observations of stars in equilibrium.
+We propose to call these models neutron-quark stars.

+\item In the QHC scenario, one will not see $f_2$-mode GW emission for the most compact models because when densities in the core surpass those of the peak of the sound speed, the soft quark EOS plays a dominant role, and the merged object collapses in a short time, before any $f_2$-mode radiation is emitted.

+\item We construct the $\Lambda - f_2$ relation based on observationally favored hadronic EOSs.
+While current uncertainties remain significant, our method has the potential to distinguish hadronic vs. QHC EOSs in heavier stars (namely, except in our M1.25 models).

+\item The 1PT scenario deviates from the hadronic $M/R - \Lambda$ relation and exhibits a pronounced high-frequency shift ($\sim$ 300 Hz ) from its hadronic baseline (ChEFTex EOS) in the $f_2$ mode.
+However, it is close to hadronic models in the $\Lambda - f_2$ relation.
+More observable signatures are expected from the finite-temperature phase transitions.